theiceoan/Lego-Store/README.md

 5. grouping of event listeners

-6. add comments to code

-7. top nav bar of mobile version is buggy
+6. top nav bar of mobile version is buggy

-8. rounding numbers

-9. set a limit so not all are loaded onto page at the same time
+7. set a limit so not all are loaded onto page at the same time

-10. checkout.js needs to be simplified
+8. checkout.js needs to be simplified

-11. don't fetch from database if brick is out of stock
+9. don't fetch from database if brick is out of stock

 ## questions